Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Machine Learning Approaches in X-ray Security Imaging

-Multi-view X-ray imaging improves the performance when rotation and superimposition hinder the viewability of the objects from one view \cite{Michel2009}.
-Despite its computational complexity, multi-view imaging help human operators and machines to improve the detection performance \cite{Bastian2008, Bastan2015}.

-A general multi-staged approach proposed in the works of \cite{Mery2017, Mery2013b, Mery2013a, Mery2011} (i) initially performs feature extraction via feature descriptors and k-NN classifier \cite{Cover1967}, (ii) matches the key-points for the consecutive images from different views and (iii) analyse the multiple-views ,where the key-points of the two successive images are matched, and their 3D points are formed with structure from motion.
-After being clustered, 3D points are re-projected back to 2D key-points, which are classified by the k-NN classifier \cite{Cover1967}.
-The best performing approach achieves $95.7\%$ precision, $92.5 \%$ recall for 120 X-ray images.
+Unlike classification, here the models also utilise multiple-view imagery, which generally improves the performance when rotation and superimposition hinder the viewability of the objects from one view \cite{Michel2009}.
+Despite its computational complexity, multi-view imaging help human operators and machines to improve the detection performance \cite{Bastian2008, Franzel2012, Bastan2015}.
+A general multi-staged approach proposed in the works of \cite{Mery2017, Mery2013b, Mery2013a, Mery2011} initially performs feature extraction via feature descriptors and k-NN classifier \cite{Cover1967}.
+Features matched from different views are classified by the k-NN classifier \cite{Cover1967} ($95.7\%$ precision).

-Franzel \etal \cite{Franzel2012} propose a sliding window detection approach with the use of a linear SVM classifier \cite{Hearst1998} and histogram of oriented gradients (HOG) \cite{Dalal2005}.
-As HOG is not fully rotationally invariant, they supplement their approach by detection of varying orientations.
-Multi-view integration step fuses the multiple viewpoints to find the intersection of the true detections, which achieves superior performance compared to single-view (mAP: 64.5).